smbutterfield/ibmt17-18/_07-harmonic-functions/a2-ex-diaprogcirclefifths.md

 abc: true
 ---

-show V-I, then ii-V-I, then add vi, etc. use cyclical voice-leading for each then do the same for seventh chords

-add exceptions

-**This example has two idealized progressions of a V chord resolving to a I chord, one as a triads and the other with a seventh chord.
+**This example has two idealized progressions of a V chord resolving to a I chord: one as triads and the other with a seventh chord.
 Study how each voice resolves.
 It is tempting to focus on which scale degree resolves to which scale degree, but this does not provide a complete explanation.
 Instead focus on which chordal members resolve to which chordal members.**

 {% capture ex1 %}X:1
 T:Basic V to I progressions